Grove Street Cemetery

 Guided one-hour tours of this fascinating cemetery, one of the country's oldest, depart from the chapel/cemetery office inside the main...

 Yale's Woolsey Hall is home to most performances by this orchestra, whose season runs from October through April.
 Outside season, crowds...

 With a boutique cheese counter piled with locally sourced labels and a concept menu devoted to le grand fromage, Caseus has hit upon a...

 cnr Elm & Temple Sts · interesting places nearby

 Yale University information

 Each year, thousands of high-school students make pilgrimages to Yale, nursing dreams of attending the country's third-oldest university, which boasts such notable alums as Noah Webster, Eli Whitney, Samuel Morse, and Presidents William H Taft, George HW Bush, Bill Clinton and George W Bush.
-You don't need to share the students' ambitions in order to take a stroll around the campus, just pick up a map at the Visitors Center or join a free, one-hour guided tour.
+You don't need to share the students' ambitions in order to take a stroll around the campus, just pick up a map at the Visitor Centre (at the address listed) or join a free, one-hour guided tour.